Save up to 25%… Shop Our Birthday Sale Now!

 Reishi in Chinese Art

-Venerated even by royalty, Reishi has been depicted in Chinese literature and art for centuries. ©Real Mushrooms
+Venerated even by royalty, reishi mushrooms have been depicted in Chinese literature and art for centuries. ©Real Mushrooms

-Wang Chong of the Eastern Han Dynasty wrote that, “including it [Reishi] in the diet can result in longevity as it is god’s food.”2 Reishi is also described as the “Medicine of Kings.3
+Wang Chong of the Eastern Han Dynasty wrote that “including it [Reishi] in the diet can result in longevity as it is god’s food.”[2]
+Reishi is also described as the “Medicine of Kings.”[3]

-With its legendary status well established, these trends in Chinese culture and art continue today.
+With reishi mushrooms’ legendary status well established, these trends in Chinese culture and art continue today.

 Reishi Mushroom Benefits

-Reishi contains over 400 different bioactive compounds including triterpenoids, polysaccharides, nucleotides, sterols, steroids, fatty acids, proteins, peptides and trace elements.3
+Reishi mushrooms contain over 400 different bioactive compounds, including triterpenoids, polysaccharides, nucleotides, sterols, steroids, fatty acids, proteins, peptides and trace elements.[3]
+Taking reishi mushroom benefits a lot of people, which is also leading to a rise of the functional mushroom’s accessibility in bulk powder and pill form.

 The effect of these compounds on the body and specific illnesses has been studied and documented in both Eastern and Western medicine.
-In the book, Lingzhi: From Mystery to Science, mushroom expert Zhi-Bin Lin indicates that modern pharmacological studies show Reishi’s effectiveness in treating a variety of conditions.
+In the book Lingzhi: From Mystery to Science, mushroom expert Zhi-Bin Lin indicates that modern pharmacological studies show reishi’s effectiveness in treating various conditions.

-He suggests that these could possibly relate to the “heart-boosting” and “chest cough relieving” effects recorded in Traditional Chinese Medicine texts.2
+He suggests that these could possibly relate to the “heart-boosting” and “chest cough relieving” effects recorded in Traditional Chinese Medicine texts.[2]

-Further to this, Reishi mushrooms are a part of the State Pharmacopoeia of the People’s Republic of China (2000) and it is indicated to, “balance Qi, ease the mind and relieve cough and asthma, and [Reishi] is recommended for dizziness, insomnia, palpitation, and shortness of breath.”4
+Further to this, reishi mushrooms are a part of the State Pharmacopoeia of the People’s Republic of China (2000) and it is indicated to “balance Qi, ease the mind and relieve cough and asthma, and [Reishi] is recommended for dizziness, insomnia, palpitation, and shortness of breath.”[4]

 • Alleviating common anxiety and restlessness